Best AI for Roleplay: 6 Key Qualities That Actually Matter

 Is it safe to share personal details in AI roleplay sessions?

-Depends on the platform.
+It depends on the platform.
 Read the privacy policy before sharing anything identifying.
-Established apps with clear data policies are a safer bet than newer platforms with vague or open-ended terms.
+Some platforms use conversation data to improve their models or have vague terms that keep options open.
+Established apps with specific, readable data policies are a safer choice than newer platforms with open-ended terms.
+As a general rule, keep identifying personal information out of roleplay sessions regardless of the platform.

 Find an AI Partner Who Remembers You